the beginning of all this, very little was known about the virus, but

 the risk from an asymptomatic carrier can be read here.

-I have made one change to my practice, and that is that I
+I have made a change to my practice, and that is that I

 ask people to remain in their cars until I ask them to come inside, and